nyeogmi/moogle/README.md

     // => pizza, stick
 ```

-`moogle` also solves some other problems: all operations on `moogle` data structures are deterministic, and despite the fact that they support sharing, `moogle` data structures do not panic.
+`moogle` also solves some other problems: all operations on `moogle` data structures are deterministic, and despite the fact that they support sharing, `moogle` data structures do not allow you to create conditions where a `RefCell` would panic.

 ## What's in the box?